-Caring for your nails, cuticles, and surrounding skin is important for keeping fingernails and toenails healthy.
+Caring for your nails, cuticles, and surrounding skin on your distal phalanges (the tips of your fingers and toes) is important for keeping fingernails and toenails healthy.
 Read our creative nail care tips and nail health warning signs.

 The appearance of nails, including fingernails and toenails, is not only aesthetic.
 Abnormal nails and nail beds can signify something nail-related or a clue that something bigger is going on, like an underlying disease that needs a health professional’s attention.
 The nail and skin experts at DefenAge address everything you need to know about proper nail care below so you can maintain healthy fingernails and toenails.